opendesk/smartdesk/specs/furniture_identity_spec.md

 - Such terms MUST follow the same rules as unique names but with the following additional restrictions: no numbers, no use of  `-`  `.`  `~`, so that only underscore is used to separate words.
 This is to make it as robust as possible through different systems.
 - Type names OUGHT to be chosen from common sets of terms shared between organisations to aid interoperatibilty.
 - If a specific shared taxonomy is being use it SHOULD be indicated.
 - Taxonomy's of type names MAY provide aliases to types to support human readability.
-These aliases should allow any utf-8 encoded strings to support multiple languages and localised naming conventions e.g. `chair` > `russian:стул`, `acronym:CHR`
+These aliases should allow any utf-8 encoded strings to support multiple languages and localised naming conventions e.g. `chair` > `russian:стул`, `acronym:CHR`.
+Such aliases should not be used in cannonical names.

 ### Roles and Structures